closerdao/tdf-game-guide/01_introduction/how_to_read.md

 - TDF DAO governance proposals
 - Updates by community editors and stewards

 You’re encouraged to suggest edits or improvements.
-The most updated version is always available through the [TDF GitHub/Notion/Website] (link to be added).

 ---